krpepe/TenaciousJackRabbit/README.md

 # Tenacious Jack Rabbit

 This is based on the awesome work of EtteGit https://github.com/EtteGit/EnragedRabbitProject.
-I found inspiration from sneakytreesnake https://github.com/sneakytreesnake/SturdyBunnyProject.
+I also found inspiration from the awesome work of sneakytreesnake (https://github.com/sneakytreesnake/SturdyBunnyProject).

 # Motivation